-However, property crimes includes the offenses of burglary, larceny-theft, motor vehicle theft, and arson.
+However, property crimes include the offenses of burglary, larceny-theft, motor vehicle theft, and arson.
 The premise of these theft-type offenses is the taking of money or property, but there is no force or threat of force against the victims.
-The property crime category includes arson because the offense involves destruction of property.
+The property crime category includes arson because the offense involves the destruction of property.

-These offenses range in severity depending on value taken and/or the means which the property was procured.
+These offenses range in severity depending on the value taken and/or the means by which the property was procured.
 Some of the “minor” offenses can have lasting effects on your record.
 Not many employers would be interested in hiring individuals with any type of property offense on their record.
 Therefore, these cases must be defended aggressively as possible, and our team is here to help.